Purnia district: Economy

-It is basically an Agro Based Economy having few Small and Medium scale factories particularly situated in Maranga and Infact purnea is the largest town with consumer economy.In Bihar,Purnea district is ranked second poorest in Multidimensional Poverty Ranking struggling with High Population growth,Low urbanisation and sparse to low number of industry.
+Purnia district has a mostly agrarian economy with few factories, most of which are situated in Maranga.
+Out of Bihar's districts, Purnea district is ranked the second poorest in multidimensional poverty, struggling with high population growth, low urbanisation and sparse to low number of industry.

-One of the most backward and aspirational district but continously striving to move higher.

 Culture

 Shrines

 Some major Hindu temples of Purnea are Puran Devi temple; which is sometimes credited for the name of the city, the Kali Mandir of old Purnia city on the bank of Saura river, the Maata Asthan in Chunapur, Panchmukhi Temple in line bazaar, the Rani Sati Mandir in Kasba, Prahlad Stambh in Banmankhi, and Dhima Shiv Mandir in Dhima, Banmankhi.
 The city also has the Darghah of Hazrat Mustafa Jamalul Haque Bandagi, Chimni Bazar.
 An "Urs" in the form of Mela (village fair) is organised on the 7th day after Eid-Ul-Azha and continues up to 3 days every year.
 The 'Dargah and Khanquah Alia Mustafia' is located 7 km away from the main city.
 It is famous for spirituality, communal harmony and Sufism.
 Its history extends for 400 years, when Hazrat Bandagi came from Jaunpur, Uttar Pradesh visiting several Khanqahs and Dargahs across India such as the Pandawa Sharif, the Bihar Sharif, etc. The Darghah is playing a major role to spread culture, education, kindness, secularism and spiritual spirits in Northeast Bihar since its establishment.
 Deorhi at Garbanili (Purnea) hosts the ruins of Kala Bhawan the ancient Darbar (Palace) of Raja Kalanand Singh, where his successor still lives.

 The Jalalgadh Fort is a place of historical importance situated in Jalalgadh division.